AzizHamad03/AgenticAI/readme.md

 └── README.md
 ```

-The structure will expand as API endpoints, AI agents, services, tests, and other components are implemented.
+The structure will continue to expand as AI agents, services, tests, authentication, and additional APIs are introduced.

 ---

 ## Data Models

-The current system contains the following core models.

 ### Department